canankarakoc/canankarakoc/content/post/fear/index.md

 Another technique I have learned is "take a deep breath": Four seconds inhale, eight seconds exhale.
 Breathing activates the parasympathetic system, which helps you deactivate fight or flight response.

 Also, friends, you do not live the moment, if you are afraid of something that might happen in the future even though the probability is high.
-What you do is sabotage the joy and productivity at that moment.
-What you simply do is to do everything for that fearful scenario.
+What you do is to sabotage the joy and productivity at that moment.
+Also you act according to that fearful scenario.
-Of course, you should have some fear to keep you on track but balance it.
+Of course, you should have some fear to keep you on track, but you should balance it.
 What I am saying is that do not be afraid of stupid things.

 "Just do it, and also stick to it" said my therapist.